PART 2: CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 --------------------------------------------------------------------------------------------------------------------------

-I went on with my life as a boy, having a relatively normal upbringing.
+I went on with my life as a typical American boy, having (what I assumed to be) a relatively normal upbringing.
 I was creative like my mother, loved to draw and paint.
 I loved animals, catching frogs and turtles and releasing them.
 I was a daydreamer and my teachers told my parents I spent too much time in class staring out the window.

-School was boring and restrictive.
+To me, school was boring and restrictive.
 I would much rather spend my time outdoors, lying on the green grass staring up into the skies which was a favorite pastime of mine.
-The UFO encounter in Ohio faded into my consciousness but I realize now it was always in the background.
+The UFO encounter in Ohio faded into my consciousness but I realize now, somehow it was always in the background.
+I wasn't much of a participant and more of an observer, a trait that would serve me well later in life.

-He considered himself a scientist and as a result, science and knowledge were good things plus he'd rather me reading the encyclopedia than Mad Magazine or comic books, which if ever he found he threw in the trash.
+He considered science and knowledge good things plus he'd rather me reading the encyclopedia than Mad Magazine or comic books, which (if ever he found) he threw promptly in the trash, usually making a big show and exclaiming for all to hear, "This trash rotting your brain!"

-Still, even though I may not have read my school books I did enjoy reading the encyclopedia.
+Even though I may not have read my school text books I did enjoy reading the encyclopedia.
 It's also a because of those encyclopedias my schoolwork improved considerably.
 My least favorite classes became my favorite classes, in particular, science, history and English.

 I discovered I also liked to write.